vectorien/uberdjango/README.md

 * Run the setup script:

 ```
-./setup.sh DJANGOPROJECT
+./setup.sh DJANGOPROJECT HTML_SUBDIR
 ```

 `DJANGOPROJECT` will be your Django project name (only numbers, letters and underscores).
-Surf to `http://USERNAME.HOST.uberspace.de/admin`, login and change your admin password.
+Surf to `http://USERNAME.HOST.uberspace.de/$HTML_SUBDIR/admin`, login and change your admin password.

 Happy coding :)